Genes contain your DNA — the code that controls much of your body’s form and function, from making you grow taller to regulating your body systems.

 After observing the life of a virus scientists have discovered that the life of a virus and its mechanism can be used in gene therapy.

-Gene therapy vectors are capsules containing modified genome that carry a therapeutic gene in place of the viral genome.
+Gene therapy vectors are capsules containing a modified genome that carry a therapeutic gene in place of the viral genome.

 In a process called transduction, infection introduces functional genetic information expressed from the recombinant vectors into a target cell.